-This massive black creature brushes his wingtips along mountainsides.
-His black eyes drink in entire landscapes as a subtle breeze holds him aloft.
-Once he decides to go somewhere in particular, his undeniable determination is audible in the whir of his heavy wingbeats.
-He does not keep many companions.
-On occasion he will join with a troop of two or three others to cackle at the wind and tease the two-leggeds that clumsily lumber along on the ground below.
-His voice cuts through the silence of the forest.
-His inside-out gurgle like water down a seep-hole is an invitation to other worlds.
-Is he calling those worlds forth or us to those worlds?
-This is for him to know.
+This beautiful black creature brushes mountainsides with wingtips.
+His black eyes drink in landscapes as subtle breezes hold him aloft.
+Raven’s undeniable determination is audible in the whir of his heavy wingbeats.
+On occasion he joins with a troop of two or three others to cackle at the wind and tease the beasts on the ground below.
+His voice cuts through the forest’s silence.
+It echoes like an inside-out gurgle of water down a seep-hole.
+His call is an invitation to other worlds.
+Is he calling those worlds forth?
+Or is he calling us to those worlds?
+This is for raven to know.
 He is incredibly clever.
-We admire him for his ability to use tools and solve puzzles we create.
+We admire him for his ability to use tools and solve puzzles.
 The trick is we haven’t even begun to solve the puzzles he creates.

 The Trickster God

-To the Northwest Coast and Alaskan Athabaskan tribes, Raven is a hero God who either created or helped create the world.
-Many tribes know him also for both providing aid and trouble for people.
-He’s a trickster who causes hardship for humans and other creatures by convincing them to do foolish things, but his conniving can also result in him putting things right again as with the Athabaskan myth of him stealing the sun and moon back from a greedy chief who had them hidden away.
-This is an example of how trickster energy can often change the course of things for good or at least teach us a good lesson.
+Mythology surrounding raven shows him providing aid and causing trouble at the same time.
+He’s a trickster who causes hardship for humans and other creatures by convincing them to do foolish things.
+He’s just as likely to steal the light as bring it.
+However, raven’s conniving can also result in him putting things right again.
+An example of this is the Athabaskan myth of raven stealing the sun and moon back from a greedy chief who hid them away.
+Trickster energy can change the course of things for good and grant us valuable wisdom.

 Ravens vs. Crows

 Ravens have wedge shaped tails and long fingers on the ends of their wings.
 This is how even the novice can tell them apart from their close cousins, crows.
 Crows have square tails and rounded wingtips.
 It is important to know one from the other because crows carry aspects of community, civilization, and play.
 They understand more of what it means to be in society.